 - You should have at least 50% or more battery capacity on your device so that you can proceed with the installation of the update easily.

 - Also, you should keep a backup of all the important files present on your device s that you don’t lose your important data during the process.
-However, you should note that there is minimal risk of losing your files with this process as this is an official method of installation of update
+However, you should note that there is minimal risk of losing your files with this process as this is an official method of installation of an update.

 Steps to install OxygenOS 5.0.1 update on OnePlus 3 and 3T